 Yajnavalkya asked Lord Aditya to explain again the concept of Mindlessness (Non-mindedness).
 He explained:

-Non-mindedness is the great secret.
+Non-mindedness is a great secret.
 By the knowledge of this secret, one is assumed to have discharged all his duties.
 It is associated with Shambhavi Mudra.
 Seeking the experiences for the knowledge of Paramatman, seeing in his own Atman the Brahman who is the lord of all, immeasurable, originless, support less, the common goal of Brahman (the deity), Vishnu and Rudra and prime cause of everything, having attained the knowledge of the activity of travelling in the cavity of intellect, attaining a stage beyond the knowledge of pairs like existence and non-existence, having understood the Unmani state and having controlled all the senses the yogi attains the Brahman which is transcendent and motionless like a flame of lamp in the windless spot.
 It is the form of the confluence of the river of mind with the ocean of Bliss of Brahman.
 It is the form of happiness of non-mindedness.
 Then like a dried-up tree, having lost the inclination to the relative knowledge, in consequence of the loss of lethargy and sleep, in the absence of inhalation and exhalation, having attained peacefulness, his mind rests in Paramatman.

 Lord Aditya Said to Yajnavalkya “Thou art I. There is no difference due to the omnipresence of Paramatman.
 Then he embraced Yajnavalkya and led to the perfect knowledge.